study-hary-id/golang-simple-rest-services/README.md

 3. [`gorilla/mux` library](gorilla)

+    `gorila/mux` is a wonderful package for writing beautiful routes for web applications and API servers.
+Gorilla Mux provides tons of options to control routing such as path-based matching, query-base matching, domain-base matching, sub-domain base, and reverse URL generation.

 ## <img src="images/crash-dummy.svg" alt="Gopher robo crash" width="24"> Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss